Khao Thom Pad

 24 pieces of banana leaves or aluminum foil – 8 x 10 inch rectangles

-- Place each parcel in steamer tray and steam over boiling water for 35-40 minutes.
+- Place each parcel in steamer tray and steam over boiling water for 30-40 minutes, depending on size of parcel.
+It’s cooked when rice is soft.
 Enjoy warm or cooled.
 Can be stored in the refrigerator or frozen.
 To warm, just re-steam for 10-15 minutes (may take longer from frozen state).